suyuan32/simple-admin-doc/src/guide/quick-start/codegen/rpc_example.md

 ```

 ::: warning
-Create a project name that only supports lowercase and camelcase
+The project name only supports lowercase and camelcase and must be not contains `rpc` words.
 :::

 ### `rpc new` parameters